rakhi-agrawal-1/React-cartpage/README.md

-The implementation of the basic cart page in any ecommerce platform.
+The implementation of the basic cart page in any ecommerce platform using the react and some bootstrap features.